 Bring along a comfort toy or favourite blanket to help them feel comfortable and at home in the dental chair.
 Encourage and congratulate your child for their behaviour during the check-up.
 Always be supportive rather than critical.
 Plan a treat after the dental appointment to help your child stay focused on the positive.
 This can be as simple as a trip to the playground.

 Use an Experienced and Gentle Dentist

 Dr Edwina aims to provide a comfortable, homely clinic with music, movies and well-presented rooms.
 She uses a number of relaxation techniques that has converted many dental phobics into happy, fear-free regular patients.
-For all round family dental care in North Sydney that is thorough and gentle, book an appointment at McMahons Point Health.
+For all round family dental care in North Sydney that is thorough and gentle, book an appointment at McMahons Point Dental.